webaware/flexible-map/readme.txt

 When you use just centre coordinates for your map, the directions may send people to the location *opposite* your location!
 Yes, I know... anyway, if you specify both the centre coordinates and the street address, the map will be centred correctly and the directions will be to your address.

+= Why won't my KML map update when I edit the KML file? =

+Google Maps API caches the KML file, so it often won't get your new changes.
+To force a change, append a URL query parameter with a number and increment the number each time your change the KML file.
+A nice simple and commonly used parameter name is v (for version), like this: .../my-map.kml?v=2

 == Changelog ==

+= 1.0.4 [2012-03-??] =
+* fixed: use LatLng methods to access latitude/longitude, instead of (ever changing) Google Maps API private members
+* added: tooltip on markers in non-KML maps
+* added: options to disable pan control, zoom control, drag to pan, double-click to zoom

 = 1.0.3 [2012-02-27] =
 * fixed: address query updated to work with Google Maps v3.8 (so using address for centre marker works again)